SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

 ---------

-For any multi-phase system, i.e. any system that contains regions with different scattering length densities (SLD), the integral over all $q$ (or
-$4\pi$ in scattering angle) of the appropriately dimensionally-weighted scattering cross-section (ie, 'intensity', $I(q)$ in absolute units) is a *constant* directly proportional to the mean-square average fluctuation (SLD) and the phase composition.
+For any multi-phase system, i.e. any system that contains regions with different scattering length densities (SLD), the integral over all $\vec{q}$ of the appropriately dimensionally-weighted scattering cross-section (ie, 'intensity', $I(\vec{q})$ in absolute units) is a *constant* directly proportional to the mean-square average fluctuation (SLD) and the phase composition.
 Usefully, this value is *independent* of the sizes, shapes, or interactions, or, more generally, the arrangement, of the phase domains (i.e. it is **invariant**) *provided the system is incompressible* (i.e, the relative volume fractions of the phases do not change).
 For the purposes of this discussion, a phase is any portion of the material which has a SLD that is distinctly different from the average SLD of the material.
 This constant is known as the *Scattering Invariant*, the *Porod Invariant*, or simply as the *Invariant*, $Q^*$.

 .. note::
    In this document we shall denote the invariant by the often encountered